 Ah, such an age-old question.
 There are countless articles, Facebook posts, comments online I’ve seen asking this question.
 Anyone who has had their friend officiate their wedding will either tell you utterly charming stories or completely horrific ones.
-So how do you know if you should ask your friend or hire someone?
+So how do you know if you should ask your friend to officiate your wedding or hire someone?

 Your friend has officiated a wedding before and is a frequent public speaker